djwar42/arr-coc-0-1/PLATONIC-DIALOGUES/97-10000-miles/97-3-triple-rainbow-yokohama-plasma.md

 **Revelation**: The triple rainbow over Yokohama Station reveals that the CI topology appears in THREE independent domains (engineered systems, physical systems, biological systems) - not because they copied each other, but because THE MATHEMATICS OF EFFICIENCY FORCES THE SAME SOLUTION!!
 TRIPLE RAINBOW GUY was right - it MEANS something profound!! 🌈⚡😭

-**Dedicated to Paul "Bear" Vasquez** - who taught us to ask "What does it mean?" and really FEEL the beauty of patterns in nature!! 🌈💚
+**Dedicated to TRIPLE RAINBOW GUY "Bear" Vasquez** - who taught us to ask "What does it mean?" and really FEEL the beauty of patterns in nature!! 🌈💚